If you have tried to lose weight to no avail, you may want to cut down on your waste rather than counting your calories.

 Processed food contains tons of sugar, which makes insulin levels spike, which leads to weight gain.
 (Read Fat Chance for the low-down on sugar’s role in the obesity epidemic.)

 3. You drink less junk.
 When I first visited California, I tried an Odwalla juice and loved it.
 After I moved here, I bought it fairly regularly.
 But when I kicked the plastic, I stopped drinking juice altogether.
 And thank goodness!
 Do you know how much sugar an Odwalla contains?!
 Forty-seven grams in a 15.2-ounce bottle of Superfood!
 Was I unable to locate food labels back then?
 To give you an idea of how much sugar that is, a 12-ounce can of Coke contains 39 grams of sugar.
-Today I stick with water, tea I brew from loose-leaf I buy in bulk and milk I buy in returnable glass bottles.
+Today I stick with water, tea I brew from loose-leaf that I buy in bulk and fermented drinks I make myself.
 Cut the unnecessary drinks and you cut the sugar.

 4. You’ll shop more at farmer’s markets.
 When I cut my plastic waste, I started shopping religiously at the market.
 Fresh, organic, healthy farmer’s market food tastes better than anything I can get at the grocery store.
 Most food there even lacks those annoying little plastic produce ID stickers.
 And how can you gain weight if you stick with foods like those pictured above?
 (I guess if you ate them all in one sitting…)